charlieellington/energy-flow/pages/03-projects/no-bad-parts-collective/scratchpad-nobad.md

 - Positioned as main application rather than temporary landing page
 - Ready for continued development and expansion beyond landing page functionality
 - All git operations and GitHub integration working seamlessly

-## 🔍 Planner Clarifications Needed — Step 1 SET-UP

-Before we automate the SET-UP tasks (Docker Desktop, Node 18 + pnpm, Vercel CLI, Fly CLI, repo prep, branch creation), please confirm the following so we can execute without surprises:

-1. **Repository state**
-   • The build-plan still references `no-bad-parts-landing`, but our scratchpad shows the repo has already been renamed to **`no-bad-parts`** and is cloned locally at `/Users/charlieellington1/coding/no-bad-parts`.
-Can we skip `git clone …` and instead run future commands inside this existing repo?
-   • If a *private* remote is still required, please provide the target `<PRIVATE-ORG>` Git URL so we can run `git remote set-url origin …`.
-2. **Local toolchain**
-   • Docker Desktop is installed and `docker run hello-world` succeeds?
-   • `nvm ls` shows **Node 18** is installed and selected for this project?
-   • `pnpm -v` prints a version number (project uses `pnpm-lock.yaml`).
-   • `vercel --version` prints a version, *and* you are already logged-in (`vercel whoami`)?
-   • `flyctl version` prints a version (installed via Homebrew on macOS 14)?
-3. **Branch strategy**
-   • We will create a new branch **`video-poc`** off `main` in the `no-bad-parts` repo — sound good?

-Please answer or adjust anything above; once confirmed, we'll jump straight into executing Step 1 automatically.

 ---